-As we enter the Trump Presidency, there are a number of concerns that need to be addressed for anyone involved in the payment industry – especially if you are involved in the global market or just launched your startup.
+As we enter the Trump Presidency, there are concerns that must be addressed for anyone in the payment industry.
+For anyone involved in the global market, this is especially true.

 While the payment industry is constantly evolving, there are simply too many unknowns on how the new administration is going to treat the payments industry.
-So, for the time being, here are some of the key issues that we should be prepared to focus on.
+For now, there are some issues we need to focus on.

 Repealing the CFPB